Salem Health anticoagulation clinics

-Salem Health Anticoagulation Clinic is an outpatient clinic that provides monitoring, medication adjustment, and education for people on anticoagulation medications, such as warfarin (Coumadin, Jantoven).
+Salem Health's anticoagulation clinics are outpatient clinics that provide monitoring, medication adjustment, and education for people on anticoagulation medications, such as warfarin (Coumadin, Jantoven).

-Although we are located at Salem Hospital, we collaborate with patients of providers across the state of Oregon — not just Salem Health Hospitals and Clinics.
+Although we are located at Salem Hospital and West Valley Hospital, we collaborate with patients of providers across the state of Oregon — not just Salem Health Hospitals and Clinics.

 Using our proven process, we’ll lead you through beginning anticoagulation; managing your medication before, during and after procedures; and routine supervision of your blood levels and medication doses.

 Examples of people who benefit from anticoagulation therapy include:

 - Heart patients who have had valve replacements

 - Heart patients with arrhythmias, such as atrial fibrillation